DataDog/integrations-core/systemd/README.md

 ### Events

-The Agent_metrics check does not include any events.
+The Systemd check does not include any events.

 ## Troubleshooting